sophiajt/jntrnr.github.io/content/2016-08-03-helping-out-with-rust-errors.md

 Perfect.
 Ship it!

 After we've finished with updating the error and the corresponding unit tests, we can create a PR.
-When you file the PR, put the message "r? @jonathandturner" at the bottom of your commit message.
+When you file the PR, put the message "r? @jntrnr" at the bottom of your commit message.
 This will add me to do the code review.

 # Extra credit